 The exception in September was for phase 1 of Miramar Avenue where only one option was proposed and the community had four weeks to provide feedback (four weeks is the standard consultation period).

 Money is tagged to areas all around the city – the upgrade of the Hutt Road cycle path is well under way; we have been talking with people along Thorndon Quay; and we are looking at small improvements for the central city.

 Engagement with people in Berhampore, Mt Cook and Newtown has just started.
 So it’s not just about the east.

 Our aim is to develop a citywide connected cycle network.

 The east is a great place to start because much of the area, and the coastal connection to the city, are flat.
-Work on Cobham Drive is about to begin and we want to connect this to other parts of the planned network.
+Work on Cobham Drive is under way and we want to connect this to other parts of the planned network.